Who We Are

-Prerequisite: GSR 150 or permission of the instructor.
+GSR 150 or permission of the instructor.

-Required accounting courses 18 hours
+Required accounting courses 18 credits

 This is the first part of a two-semester sequence.
 This course is a continuation of the study of accounting principles with in-depth coverage of theoretical concepts and financial statements.
 Topics include generally accepted accounting principles and extensive analyses of financial statements.

-Prerequisites: ACC 202; Business department majors only or permission of the department
+ACC 202; Business department majors only or permission of the department

 This is the second part of a two-semester sequence.
 This course emphasizes various accounting techniques for inventory, tangible and intangible assets, liabilities, equity, and investment transactions.
 It also covers accounting rules and practices in revenue recognition, pension and leases, taxation, and full disclosure in financial reporting.